-Use the buttons at the top of the viewer to move back and forth among topics, return to the home topic, (Get started with ArcGIS Pro), or print a topic.
+Use the buttons at the top of the viewer to move back and forth among topics, return to the home topic, or print a topic.

-Use the buttons at the bottom of the viewer to bookmark a topic, add a note to a topic, or display link paths.
+Use the buttons at the bottom of the viewer to bookmark a topic, add a note, or display link paths.

 The offline help system is typically updated at each major release of ArcGIS Pro.
 However, the system may be updated between releases.
 If this occurs, ArcGIS Pro prompts you to install the update.